jackbrewer/css-workflow/README.md

 CSS used to be simple.
 Open a `.css` file, write some styles, save and FTP to the correct location.
 Job done.

 These days we have a much more robust, testable, optimised workflow.
-I will attempt to summarise the way I approach this in a series of short blog posts, collected here until my personal blog is in a better place to host them.
+I will attempt to summarise the way I approach this in a series of short blog posts, collected here until my personal blog is in a better state to host them.

 These posts wont necessarily cover all aspects of the tools/ideas, but will be a more personal account of how I use them and the benefits they bring.